-Our fragment attributes trivalence in donkey sentences to their embedding determiners, such as every in the classical example.
-This raises the question of whether the indefinite determiners that antecede donkey pronouns should be taken to be trivalent as well.
-We expect the answer to this is no. In our fragment, trivalence is introduced by the $\mathfrak D$ schema, a mechanism for reinterpreting static relations between properties (generalized quantifiers) in such a way that they accommodate context updates in their restrictors and nuclear scopes.
-But in all dynamic frameworks, indefinites are inherently dynamic; at their core, they denote operations that introduce discourse referents into contexts.
-Thus there is never any need to apply $\mathfrak D$ to indefinite determiners, since they are already dynamic, and thus never any resulting trivalence.
-In fact, since $\mathfrak D$ is only defined on static generalized quantifiers, we predict not only that there is no need to apply $\mathfrak D$ to indefinites, but that there is no opportunity to do so in any case.
-For example, the only reading that our fragment predicts for sentence (28a) is described by the formula in (28b).
+Our fragment attributes trivalence in donkey sentences to their embedding quantifiers.
+This raises the question of whether the indefinite determiners that antecede donkey pronouns should, by analogy, be taken to introduce trivalence as well.
+We expect that the answer to this is no. In our fragment, trivalence is introduced by the \mathfrak{D} type shifter, which is a mechanism for reinterpreting static relations between properties (generalized quantifiers) in such a way that they accommodate dynamicity in their restrictors and nuclear scopes.
+But in all dynamic frameworks, indefinites are inherently dynamic; at their core, they denote operations that introduce discourse referents.
+In our framework there is never any need to apply \mathfrak{D} to indefinite determiners, since they are already dynamic, and thus there is never any resulting trivalence.
+In fact, since \mathfrak{D} is only defined on static generalized quantifiers, we predict not only that there is no need to apply \mathfrak{D} to indefinites, but that there is no opportunity to do so in any case.
+For example, the only reading that our fragment predicts for sentence (29a) is described by the formula in (29b).